 Action(s) on the workspace list have been processed

-- When clicking on the list, you get to see the latest processed workspace items.
-When there are PDF documents created, these can be downloaded after the items are processed.
+- When clicking on a workspace list, you get to see the Latest processed workspace items.
+When there are PDF documents created, these can be downloaded.

 How do the telephone lists work?

-- When unrolling the unprocessed telephone list items by clicking on the triangle (), all necessary information (contacts, outstanding amount, timeline actions, outstanding documents) is shown and at the bottom the fields to fill in with the conversation notes while/after performing the call.
+When unrolling the unprocessed telephone list items by clicking on the triangle (), all necessary information (contacts, outstanding amount, timeline actions, outstanding documents) is shown and at the bottom of the screen the option to register conversation notes while/after performing the call.

 Tracking lists to be followed up on a daily basis

 Besides the daily routine of executing the workspace items, it is recommended to follow up the following tracking lists: